TENANTS LEGAL CENTER

 WHAT HAPPENS TO THE RENTAL AGREEMENT?

 Under these laws, certain residential leases may remain valid even after a foreclosure.
-The Federal law expired 12/31/2014.
+A prior Federal law had expired 12/31/2014.
 The State law is set to expire 12/31/2019 unless extended.

 When a mortgage goes into default, the landlord may still have the right to claim rent all the way up to a trustee sale (losing the property) That right is subject to landlord tenant laws.
 When the trustee sale is imminent, it is important to seek legal advice on how to protect your rights before withholding rent.
 Many landlords take action to try and save the property and prevent the trustee sale.
 Once the trustee sale occurs, tenants should no longer pay the former owner (ex landlord) since they no longer own the property.